NOC-OI/web-novice/_episodes/02-first-apis.md

 Let's try working with the NASA API now.
 To do this, first we need to generate our API key by providing our details at [the API home page][nasa-api].
-Once that is done, NASA provide the API key instantly, and send a copy to the email address you provide.
-They helpfully also provide an example of an API query to try, querying the Astronomy Picture of the Day (APOD).
+Once that is done, NASA sends a copy to the email address you provide.
+Let's use Astronomy Picture of the Day (APOD) as an example of an API query to try.
 This shows us that NASA expects the API key to be encoded as a query parameter.

 ~~~
 $ curl -i https://api.nasa.gov/planetary/apod?api_key=ejgThfasPCRf4kTd39ar55Aqhxv8cwKBdVOyZ9Rr